The Nun's Priest's Tale

-"The Nun's Priest's Tale" (Middle English: The Nonnes Preestes Tale of the Cok and Hen, Chauntecleer and Pertelote) is one of The Canterbury Tales by the Middle English poet Geoffrey Chaucer.
+"The Nun's Priest's Tale of the Cock and Hen, Chauntecleer and Pertelote" (Middle English: The Nonnes Preestes Tale of the Cok and Hen, Chauntecleer and Pertelote) is a narrative poem and one of The Canterbury Tales by Middle English poet Geoffrey Chaucer.
 Composed in the 1390s, it is a beast fable and mock epic based on an incident in the Reynard cycle.
 The story of Chanticleer and the Fox became further popularised in Britain through this means.

 The tale and framing narrative

-The narrative of 695-lines includes a prologue and an epilogue.
+The narrative of 695 lines includes a prologue and an epilogue.
 The prologue links the story with the previous Monk's Tale, a series of short accounts of toppled despots, criminals and fallen heroes, which prompts an interruption from the knight.
 The host upholds the knight's complaint and orders the monk to change his story.
 The monk refuses, saying he has no lust to pleye, and so the Host calls on the Nun's Priest to give the next tale.
 There is no substantial depiction of this character in Chaucer's "General Prologue", but in the tale's epilogue the Host is moved to give a highly approving portrait which highlights his great physical strength and presence.

 The fable concerns a world of talking animals who reflect both human perception and fallacy.
 Its protagonist is Chauntecleer, a proud cock (rooster) who dreams of his approaching doom in the form of a fox.
 Frightened, he awakens Pertelote, the chief favourite among his seven wives.
 She assures him that he only suffers from indigestion and chides him for paying heed to a simple dream.
 Chauntecleer recounts stories of prophets who foresaw their deaths, dreams that came true, and dreams that were more profound (for instance, Cicero's account of the Dream of Scipio).
 Chauntecleer is comforted and proceeds to greet a new day.
 Unfortunately for Chauntecleer, his own dream was also correct.
-A col-fox, ful of sly iniquitee (line 3215), who had previously tricked Chauntecleer's father and mother to their downfall, lies in wait for him in a bed of wortes.
+A col-fox, ful of sly iniquitee (line 3,215), who had previously tricked Chauntecleer's father and mother to their downfall, lies in wait for him in a bed of wortes.